-For most of the history of cinema, there would have been no film without the film factories making cinema’s recording media and other equipment.
+There would have been no films without the film factories making cinema’s recording media and other equipment.
 Kodak’s factory near to Headstone Lane station was the first that the company built outside Rochester, New York.
 At the height of its output in the 1950s, Kodak employed 6000 people at its Harrow facility.
-Filmed almost 20 years after it opened, this example of the “factory gate” short provides a glimpse into a completely new phenomenon at the time for human beings: seeing normal life as it was experienced by working people, who–a century later–we can’t now meet or interact with.
+Filmed almost 20 years after it opened, this example of the “factory gate” short provides a glimpse into a completely new phenomenon at the time for human beings: seeing normal life as it was experienced by working people, who – since it’s a century later – we can’t meet or interact with.

 Kodak and cinema have left a deep imprint on surrounding North Harrow.
 14th Century Headstone Manor has some Kodak material in its museum.
 London Screen Archives features a large number of amateur films shot around Harrow and Pinner.
 This includes a 1964 newsreel which records the demolition of the Embassy Cinema, 354 Pinner Road HA2 6DZ, which had been opened in 1928 by the actor Betty Balfour.